Merrimack Valley gas explosions: Recovery

 Restoration of gas service to the 8,600 affected customers required the replacement of about 48 mi of gas pipeline, which Columbia Gas expected to accomplish by November 19, 2018.
 On September 22, 2018, National Guard troops began delivering about 7,000 hot plates to customers to temporarily replace gas stoves for cooking.
 There were plans to deliver about 24,000 space heaters before the cold weather arrived, with Columbia Gas paying the increased electrical bills, but no plans to make up for lack of hot showers due to disabled water heaters.
 The company also withdrew a $33 million rate increase which was scheduled to take effect on November 1, 2018.

 In late October, the company pushed back the expected completion date to December 16.
 Replacement of gas mains was proceeding ahead of schedule, but some older houses were unable to accommodate newer appliances and required more work to upgrade them to current standards.

+NTSB Report

+The National Transportation Safety Board, the government agency charged with investigating pipeline accidents, issued their final report in September 2019.
+The report determined that the probable cause for the event was Columbia Gas' weak engineering management which failed to plan properly for the transfer from the cast iron main to the new polyethylene main.
+Specifically, the cast iron main was abandoned before the relocation of regulator sensing lines was completed.
+Furthermore, Columbia Gas' low pressure distribution system did not include over pressure protection, thus letting high pressure gas flow unencumbered.